-A discontinued operation is a component of the Group that either has been disposed of, or is classified as held for sale.
+IFRS 5 Appendix A A discontinued operation is a component of the Group that either has been disposed of, or is IFRS 5.33(a) classified as held for sale.
 Profit or loss from discontinued operations comprises the post-tax profit or loss of discontinued operations and the post-tax gain or loss recognised on the measurement to fair value less costs to sell or on the disposal group(s) constituting the discontinued operation (see also Note 4.21 and Note 20).